Privacy Policy

 (B) Necessary for our legitimate interests (For example to recover debts due to us)

-To manage our relationship with you which will include:
+To manage our relationship, which include:

 (A) Identity